 We observed no needle insertion failures, dislodgements or leaks.
 The most frequently observed adverse events were local skin effects, such as reddening, or erythema, bruising and pain, which were mild or moderate in severity.
 No patients reported infections at the infusion site.
-One serious adverse event was observed and determined by the investigator not to be related to Furoscix.
-The event was a single episode of ventricular tachycardia, or quickening of the patient's heart rate, that occurred five days after completion of the study.
-The event occurred in a patient with a history of prior episodes of ventricular tachycardia.
+Severe adverse events occurred in 2.7% of patients, but were determined not to be related to Furoscix and each event resolved spontaneously.

-Post-Hoc Comparative Analysis to Bridge the Pharmacokinetics from the PK/PD Study and Plasma Concentrations from the PDCV Study The B. Braun Pump was used for subcutaneous administration of our subcutaneous formulation of furosemide in the PK/PD study and our sc2Wear Infusor was used to administer our subcutaneous formulation of furosemide in the PDCV study.
+Post-Hoc Comparative Analysis to Bridge the Pharmacokinetics from the PK/PD Study and Plasma Concentrations from the PDCV Study

+The B. Braun Pump was used for subcutaneous administration of our subcutaneous formulation of furosemide in the PK/PD study and our sc2Wear Infusor was used to administer our subcutaneous formulation of furosemide in the PDCV study.
 Based on a pharmacokinetic bridging analysis conducted between the PK/PD and PDCV studies, comparable furosemide systemic exposures and subsequently comparable diuresis would be expected to be achieved when our subcutaneous furosemide formulation is administered via the sc2Wear Infusor compared to the B. Braun Pump.